GrinonBarrett/Taksidos/Extras/Magic Shields.md

 **Fanijin's Guard**, $1,200, 4 lb. (*unique*)
 +1
 A finely made rondache stained by wode and adorned with altyprium. *The wearer gains an additional +1 to defense against magical attacks.
 If a magical attack is blocked, and that attack is a critical failure, the wearer may reduce their spell sickness by 1*.

+**Grande Defence**, $4,400, 7 lbs.
++2
+A masterwork craft of a parumla enchanted to provide further protections. *Blocking bonus is increased by +1*.

 **Moor Ranger's Favor**, $350 , 3.75 lb.
 +1